Siesta time is a sacred tradition of the Greeks, spanning back many centuries.

 Although modern life has had an impact on the short nap (taken in the early afternoon often after the midday meal), in the less touristy parts of the country, towns and villages can be deserted between 3:00 pm to 5:30 pm during the summer months.

-This rare photo of an Athenian taking a nap at the base of a column at the Temple of Olympian Zeus, with the Acropolis looming in the background, symbolizes an era when Greek life was more relaxed, where people could engage in a much-needed afternoon siesta undeterred.
+This rare photo of an Athenian taking a nap at the base of a column at the Temple of Olympian Zeus, with the Acropolis looming in the background, symbolizes an era when Greek life was calmer and people could engage in a much-needed afternoon siesta undeterred by distractions or obligations.

 The photo, from the University of Wisconsin-Milwaukee Libraries, is said to have been taken in the early to mid-20th century.
 However, its exact date is unknown.

 Siesta time was a sacred part of Greek life

 For many years, siesta time was a sacred part of life, especially in the many small villages dotting the country.